 - If the batter looks thick, you can add some water.
 If the batter is thin, you can add some rice flour.

 - Heat the paniyaram chatti or Aebleskiver pan.
-Add a few drops of oil.
+Add a few drops of oil or as required.

 - Pour spoonfuls of the batter upto ¾ of the mould.

 - Allow the batter to cook for 2 to 3 minutes on a low or medium heat.

 - Turn each kuzhi paniyaram with the help of a wooden skewer or spoon.